Non-asymptotic approximations of Gaussian neural networks via second-order Poincar\'e inequalities: Introduction

 \subsection{Organization of the paper}

 The paper is structured as follows.
-In Section \ref{sec1} we present an overview on second-order Poincar\'e inequalities, recalling some of the main results of \citet{Vid20} that are critical to prove our non-asymptotic Gaussian approximations of Gaussian NNs.
-Section \ref{sec2} contains the non-asymptotic Gaussian approximation of the NN \eqref{defi.NN:gaussian}, as well as its extension for the NN \eqref{defi.NN:gaussian} with $p>1$ inputs, where Section \ref{sec3} contains some numerical illustrations of our approximations.
-In Section \ref{sec4} we discuss the extension of our results to deep Gaussian NNs, and we present some directions for future research.
+In Section \ref{sec:vidotto} we present an overview on second-order Poincar\'e inequalities, recalling some results of \citet{Vid20}.
+Section \ref{sec:shallow} contains our results for shallow Gaussian NNs, whereas in Section \ref{sec:deep} we extend these results to deep Gaussian NNs.
+In Section \ref{sec:disucssion} we discuss our results and directions of future research.
+Proofs and numerical illustrations are in the appendix.